-We would also like to hear your feedback about how useful this booklet is, and welcome your suggestions on ways we could improve it for next year.
+We would also like to hear your feedback on the usefulness of this booklet and welcome your suggestions on ways we could improve it for next year.
 You can provide any comments you may have by emailing obs@pnaobserver.com.